Skip to main content

 }

-/api/dinosaur/[dinosaur] Jump to heading
+/api/dinosaurs/[dinosaur] Jump to heading

-And for the final route, /api/dinosaur/[dinosaur], we'll create a folder called [dinosaur] in the dinosaurs directory.
+And for the final route, /api/dinosaurs/[dinosaur], we'll create a folder called [dinosaur] in the dinosaurs directory.
 In there, create a route.ts file.
 In this file we'll read the data.json file, find the dinosaur with the name in the URL, and return it as JSON:

 route.ts